ntrllog/Web-Development/README.md

 ### HTML Templates with EJS

-Use for web pages each with similar content
+use for web pages each with similar content

 - create `views` directory and template file with `.ejs` extension inside `views`